 FOR IMMEDIATE RELEASE

-Sullivan’s Island, SC; May 12, 2017 – Swallowtail Architecture of Summerville has BZA approval to classify a Fort Moultrie building dating back to the 1800s as a ‘Special Exception.’
+Sullivan’s Island, South Carolina; May 12, 2017 –– Swallowtail Architecture of Summerville has BZA approval to classify a Fort Moultrie building dating back to the 1800s as a ‘Special Exception.’
 The Sullivan Island project, one of Swallowtail’s three current Lowcountry historic renovations, originally served as an Ordinance Shop within the fort.
 In January, the project received Conceptual Design Approval and in March unanimous Preliminary Approval from Sullivan’s Island Design Review Board to strip away later additions, uncover the original building and renovate it into a 1200-square foot single unit residential cottage.

 Elizabeth Tezza, Chair of Sullivan Island’s BZA Board, complimented Swallowtail on the design of the redevelopment of the property as well as the clear presentation.
 The design restores the original shape and massing of the Ordinance Shop, re-introduces lost details and proposes construction of a new home behind the historic cottage, one that is sensitive to both the scale and massing of the historic cottage.

 Sullivan’s Island introduced the Special Exception classification to the Zoning Ordinance to encourage property owners to preserve the small historic structures.
 This classification of a historic building on a site allows the home owners to build a second residential building on the same site.
 That way the shape, mass, and most of the details of the historic building is preserved, while the new building can be constructed to current Building Code and FEMA regulations; a double win